InteractiveSystems/Serious-Games-2016/README.md

   - Adding Jump to the player script
   - Adding Mouse look to the player script
   - Full source can be found via the Week_2_1 folder

+Hour 2.
+Implementation of basic Point and Click navigation
+  - Backing a Navigation mesh
+  - Adding a NavMesh Agent
+  - Full source can be found via the Week_2_2 folder